CorneliaKelinske/first_blog/posts/2021/11-28-media_upload_to_database.md

 ==body==

-I am currently working on my own Phoenix app that allows users to upload their image and video files in order to show them to others.
-A fun little project that, per se, is nothing crazy or new.
-I was able to use *Programming Phoenix 1.4* by Chris McCord, Bruce Tate and José Valim as a great reference to get me started and then there are numerous other resources online.
-However, when it came to the actual file upload and display part of my project, I found that in most cases files are either not uploaded, but linked to via hyperlink in the template, or files are uploaded into the cloud storage space provided by a third party, like Amazon.
+I am currently working on a personal little project which evolves around a Phoenix video/image sharing app.
+Nothing crazy, nothing new.
+There are a lot of similar projects out there and I had, at least for the most part, no problems finding reference material and resources to answer my questions along the way.

+There were, however, two major sticking points, namely media file upload and media file display.

+# 1. File upload

+The first time I encountered some difficulties with finding information on how to make my code work was when it came to the part where I wanted to allow my user to upload video and image files.
+I found that most of the resources I found either shared media content by linking to files via hyperlink or uploaded media content into the cloud storage provided by a third party (e.g. Amazon).
+Since I wanted a user to actually upload files from their computer, I ruled out the hyperlink option right away, but I also did not want to subscribe to a third-party service, since, at least for now, my project runs on such a small scale.

+So my thought was: why not upload the media files into the database?